solisoft/luaonbeans/README.md

 ## File upload

 You can handle file upload now easily.
-Any multipart data form will add params to the global `params` variable.
+Any multipart data form will add Params to the global `Params` variable.

 by example this request :